 In the traditional implementation of forward selection, the statistic that is used to determine whether to add an effect is the significance level of a hypothesis test that reflects an effect’s contribution to the model if it is included.
 At each step, the effect that is most significant is added.
 The process stops when the significance level for adding any effect is greater than some specified entry significance level.

-An alternative approach to address the critical problem of when to stop the selection process is to assess the quality of the models that are produced by the forward selection method and choose the model from this sequence that best balances goodness of fit against model complexity.
+An alternative approach to address the critical problem of when to stop the selection process is to assess the quality of the models that are produced by the forward selection method and choose the model from this sequence that “best” balances goodness of fit against model complexity.
 You can use several criteria for this purpose.
 These criteria fall into two groups—information criteria and criteria that are based on out-of-sample prediction performance.

 You use the CHOOSE= option to specify the criterion for selecting one model from the sequence of models produced.
 If you do not specify a CHOOSE= criterion, then the model at the final step is the selected model.

-For example, if you specify the following statement, then forward selection terminates at the step where no effect can be added at the $0.2$ significance level:
+For example, if you specify the following statement, then forward selection terminates at the step where no effect can be added at the significance level:

 selection method=forward(select=SL choose=AIC SLE=0.2);

 However, the selected model is the first one that has the minimum value of Akaike’s information criterion.
 In some cases, this minimum value might occur at a step much earlier than the final step.
 In other cases, the AIC might start increasing only if more steps are performed—that is, a larger value is used for the significance level for entry.
 If you want to minimize AIC, then too many steps are performed in the former case and too few in the latter case.
 To address this issue, high-performance statistical procedures enable you to specify a stopping criterion by using the STOP= option.
 When you specify a stopping criterion, forward selection continues until a local extremum of the stopping criterion in the sequence of models generated is reached.
-To be deemed a local extremum, a criterion value at a given step must be better than its value at the next $n$ steps, where $n$ is known as the stop horizon.
+To be deemed a local extremum, a criterion value at a given step must be better than its value at the next steps, where is known as the “stop horizon.”
 By default, the stop horizon is three steps, but you can change this by specifying the STOPHORIZON= option.

 For example, if you specify the following statement, then forward selection terminates at the step where the effect to be added at the next step would produce a model that has an AIC statistic larger than the AIC statistic of the current model: